+The technology used in this project activity is the household level biogas plants and the owner of the technology is the particular household using biogas plants and the PP who maintains the biogas systems for the liftime of the activity.
 The project activity aims at avoidance of fuel wood (firewood) consumption by traditional stove users by switching to bio-digester (biogas) technology using cow dung as a renewable energy fuel.
 The implemented biogas units for cooking needs helps reduce the amount of fuel wood used for cooking and water heating and replaces inefficient traditional cooking stoves with cleaner biogas stoves.
-Hence, it reduces CO_2 emissions from burning of non-renewable biomass for cooking and water heating purposes.
+Hence, the project activity reduces CO2 emissions by 45978 tonnes/year by avoiding the burning of non-renewable biomass for cooking and water heating purposes.
 This technology also reduces methane (CH4) emissions from cattle manure and contributes strongly to the sustainable development of the rural households involved in the project activity.
 The overall objectives of the project activity are reduction of greenhouse gases, conservation of forests and woodlands as well as improved health conditions of end users due to improved indoor air quality.

-The purpose of the project activity is the set up of 2126 independent biogas plants (digesters) of capacities between $5m^3$, $7m^3$ and $9m^3$ capacities, each serving individual households comprising of an average of 4 members, using cattle dung (renewable energy fuel) collected from buffaloes, cows and calves currently being housed at such rural households in the villages of Taluka: Vengrula.
+The purpose of the project activity is the set up of 13828 independent biogas plants (digesters) of capacities 2m3, each serving individual households comprising of an average of 4-7 members, using cattle dung (renewable energy fuel) collected from buffaloes, cows and calves currently being housed at such rural households in the villages located across the districts of Alappuzha, Ernakulam, Kollam, Idukki, Kannur, Kasaragod, Kottayam, Kozhikode, Malappuram, Pathanamthitta, Thiruvananthapuram, Thrissur and Wayanad, in the state of Kerala.
 The technology involves the construction of foundation, dome, biogas outlet pipe, inlet mixer tank and outlet tank into which the animal manure mixed with water for the production of biogas.
 Through a series of biochemical reactions, the organic matter is broken down by mesophilic microorganisms to release biogas, of which methane is the major component.
 The biogas is released into the pipes connected to the stoves when the stove burner is switched on.
 The technology to be employed is environmentally safe and sound.
-The project activity is implemented in a phase wise manner since 12/02/2002.
+The project activity is implemented in a phase wise manner since 01/01/2002.